-Whitney McColley joined Chorus America in August 2010 as development and membership manager and now serves as the director of development.
+Whitney McColley joined Chorus America in August 2010 as the development and membership manager and now serves as the director of development.
 She has extensive experience fundraising for arts service organizations and previously held development positions at the League of American Orchestras and Americans for the Arts.
 She holds a master’s degree from Boston University and a bachelor’s degree from Ithaca College, both in vocal performance, and continues to sing as a choral associate for New York Avenue Presbyterian Church.

-Mitch Menchaca is the chief operating officer for Chorus America and works in collaboration with the board of directors to advance the organization’s strategic plan.
+Mitch Menchaca is the interim CEO for Chorus America and works in collaboration with the board of directors to advance the organization’s strategic plan.
 He also oversees programs and education, membership, communications, and the organization’s internal operations.
 He came to Chorus America from Americans for the Arts as the director of local arts advancement, where he designed and executed programs that provided support and resources to the 5,000 local arts agencies across the United States.
-Prior to Americans for Arts, he was the senior director of programs at the Arizona Commission on the Arts, where he administered grants and services to museums, college and universities, local arts agencies, and performing arts organizations; in addition, he managed the Commission’s economic development, cultural tourism, humanities, international, and community development initiatives.
+Prior to Americans for Arts, he was the senior director of programs at the Arizona Commission on the Arts, where he administered a portfolio of more than 300 grantees from all artistic disciplines, with budgets ranging from $1,000 to more than $10 million.
 Mitch studied theater at Central Arizona College, earned a B.L.S. with concentrations in the arts and public administration at Arizona State University, and he completed a festival and event management certificate at the University of Minnesota Tourism Center.
 He is the chairman of The Association of American Cultures (TAAC); a trustee for the Robert E. Gard Foundation; served as the board director for education with Meeting Professionals International - Potomac Chapter; and is a 2009 fellow and current faculty coach for the Center for Progressive Leadership, a national political training institute that develops diverse leaders who can effectively advance progressive political and policy change.